donovanrichardson/senbiki/content/posts/long-island-counties/index.md

 ![Four "new" counties for Long Island.
 Base Map is Esri Topographical map](medioids-result.png)

-By design, the K-medoids algorithm will give a medoid: a centrally located node that for the purposes of this algorithm can be thought of as the "county seat" of each of these new counties.
+By design, the K-medoids algorithm will give a medoid: a centrally located node that for the purposes of this exercise can be thought of as the "county seat" of each of these new counties.

 Here are the populations and seats of these "New Counties" as of the 2020 Census, from west to east: